 The header and data sections contain arrays of bufr_element objects mapping to either the different fields in the header sections of the BUFR message or to the data section respectively.
 More information is provided below.
-In both cases the field eccodes_key is used to indicate the BUFR element being mapped to rather than the 6 digit FXXYYY code.
-For example, the code block below shows how the pressure reduced to mean sea level would be mapped from the column "mslp" in the CSV file to the BUFR element indicated by the eccodes key "pressureReducedToMeanSeaLevel" (FXXYYY = 010051).
+In both cases the field eccodes_key from the bufr_element object is used to indicate the BUFR element mapped rather than the 6 digit BUFR FXXYYY code.
+The field value specifies where the data to encode comes from.
+This can be one of the following: